emmyzzang/BeerFinder/README.md

 * Watchify

-USER LOGIN
+Beer Explorer is wrapped -- from every REST endpoint in the UI to the DB -- in a secure user authentication provided by the NodeJS packages, BCrypt and Passport.

 ![](misc_extras/bf1.png)

-Beer Explorer is wrapped -- from every REST endpoint in the UI to the DB -- in a secure user authentication provided by the NodeJS packages, BCrypt and Passport.
  User is prompted to sign up if they cannot sign-in.

 ![](misc_extras/bf2.png)